Heritage Creek Farm & Education Center

 • Teen Leader Program

 Our popular Homeschool Program is designed for students ages 6 and up, offering rich, hands-on learning experiences in an outdoor farm setting.
+In Spring 2026, our homeschool program will be offered on Mondays and/or Thursdays.

-• Spring Block: Mid-March to the end of May
+Spring Block: Mid-March to end of May

-• Fall Block: Early September to end of November
+Fall Block: Early September to end of November

 Over the course of the school year, students participate in 22 days of immersive, farm-based education.
-The farm itself serves as an open-air classroom, where nature is the teacher and our experienced farm educators guide learning through the lens of agriculture and environmental literacy.
+The farm itself serves a classroom, where nature is the teacher and our experienced farm educators guide learning through the lens of agriculture and environmental literacy.
+Through exploration, observation, and active engagement, participants develop a deeper understanding of the natural world, food systems, and the rhythms of the seasons—all while building meaningful connections to the land and all those we share the planet with.

-Visit the farm
+Visit the Farm

 Looking for a unique and meaningful experience?
 Our farm offers hands-on, memorable activities for kids, families, and groups — all year round!